U.S. judge blasts FBI over handling of wiretap applications of ex-Trump campaign adviser

 The judge gave the government until Jan.
 10 to file a submission outlining “what it has done, and plans to do, to ensure that the statement of facts in each FBI application accurately and completely reflects information possessed by the FBI that is material to any issue presented by the application.”

+The Republican chairman of the Senate Judiciary Committee, Lindsey Graham, said in a statement he was “very pleased” to see Collyer condemn the handling of the Page warrant application.
+He added that FISA reform would be a top priority of his panel next year.

-Reporting by Sarah N. Lynch; editing by Jonathan Oatis and Bill Berkrot
+Reporting by Sarah N. Lynch; Editing by Bill Berkrot and Peter Cooney